 - the potential for the uncertainty, anxiety and stress associated with the crisis to trigger previous traumatic memories and reactions;

-- the impact of the severe limitations to most forms of social contact which require establishing workable boundaries in the family, especially for teenagers;
+- the impact of the limitations to forms of social contact which require establishing workable boundaries in the family, especially for teenagers;

-- their opportunities to spend time with family members or siblings whom they are not living with being limited to indirect contact that can safely be arranged through online and internet based communication;
+- their opportunities to spend time with family members or siblings whom they are not living with being limited;

 How children specifically respond to any of this will be influenced by their age, history, current circumstances, and what they have come to understand about Covid-19 and the measures put into place.
 It may impact on their thoughts, feelings and behaviours in many ways, and this is likely to be a combination of the past and the “specific” present.
 There are a number of key issues to keep in mind:

 - Children and young people will have their own thoughts and feelings about what Covid-19 means to them.